-If there is any dried/sticky crust or blood clinging to the outside of the wound then you should never attempt to just pick it off; instead you should soak a cotton ball in warm water before gently dabbing it around the area in an attempt to rub the crust away.
+If there is any dry/sticky crust or blood clinging to the outside of the wound then you should never attempt to just pick it off; instead, you should soak a cotton ball in warm water before gently dabbing it around the area in an effort to rub the crust away.

 Once the area around the wound is clear, you should apply a small amount of cleaning solution (such as a saline solution) to the jewelry and wound before gently twisting/rotating the jewelry around in the piercing hole (and also back-and-forth) for a few moment.

-You should also allow the cleaning solution to soak into the area for 30-60 seconds to ensure the wound is properly sterilized.
+You should also allow the cleaning solution to soak into the area for 30-60 seconds to ensure the wound is sterilized properly.

-To finish of the cleaning process, dab the area dry with a clean paper towel (avoid using fabric/cotton towels as these can transfer bacteria to the area).
+To finish off the cleaning process, dab the area dry with a clean paper towel (avoid using fabric/cotton towels as these can transfer bacteria to the area).